utshodebravestone/odin-restaurant/README.md

-# odin-resturant
+# odin-restaurant

 Assigned project from the odin project curriculum